Bylaws of the Genetics Society of America

 ARTICLE 1.
 Name.

-The name of the Society is the Genetics Society of America.
+The name of the corporation is The Genetics Society of America, Incorporated (the “Society”).
 The principal office of the Society may be located within or without the State of Maryland.

 ARTICLE 2.
 Purpose.

-The Society is organized to promote the communication and publication of scientific knowledge, to promote education and research in genetics, and to encourage interaction between workers in genetics and those in related sciences by providing conferences, scholarly journals, and otherwise facilitating the communication and sharing of knowledge among researchers, educators, and students in genetics.
+As noted in the original articles of incorporation, the Society is organized to promote the communication and publication of scientific knowledge, to promote education and research in genetics, and to encourage interaction between workers in genetics and those in related sciences by providing conferences, scholarly journals, and otherwise facilitating the communication and sharing of knowledge among researchers, educators, and students in genetics.
+Not noted in the original articles of incorporation, the newly revised mission is that GSA serves an international community of scientists who use genetics to make new discoveries and improve lives.
+We advance biological research by supporting professional development of scientists, by communicating advances and fostering collaboration through scholarly publishing and conferences, and by advocating for science and for scientists.
+We seek to cultivate an inclusive, diverse research community that engages with the public, communicates the excitement and implications of discovery, and serves as an authoritative source of information.

 ARTICLE 3.
 Membership.

-Section 7.
-Dues.
-Membership dues and special assessments shall be established by a majority vote of the Board of Directors or, upon Board of Directors designation, by the Executive Committee in consultation with the Executive Director.
-The Board of Directors may adjust or exempt from payment of dues any members who have attained emeritus status, have become incapacitated, or have other special circumstances affecting ability to pay dues.
-Annual dues are payable upon application to the Society and thereafter payable on October 1 preceding the beginning of the fiscal year.
-Members in arrears will be notified and, if payment is not made, dropped from the membership lists by the end of the following February.
-Members will be reinstated upon payment of dues.
+The Board of Directors may adjust or exempt from payment of dues any members who have attained emeritus status, have become incapacitated, or have other special circumstances affecting their ability to pay dues.
+Annual dues are payable upon application to the Society and are thereafter payable on October 1 preceding the beginning of the fiscal year.

 ARTICLE 4.
 Officers.

 Section 1.
 Officers.
-The Officers of the Society shall be a President, a Vice-President who is also President-Elect, a Secretary and a Treasurer.
-Officers are required to be Regular Members of the Society in good standing.
-No person shall hold more than one office.
-Employees of the Genetics Society of America shall not be eligible to be Officers of the Society.
-Officers serve as volunteers and are not compensated for this service.
-Officers may be reimbursed for reasonable travel and other expenses arising from this service, according to Society policy for such reimbursement.
+The Officers of the Society shall be a President, a Vice-President who is also President-Elect, a Secretary, and a Treasurer.
+Officers are required to be Eligible Members of the Society in good standing.
+No person shall hold more than one office concurrently.
+Employees of the Society shall not be eligible to be Officers of the Society.
+Officers serve as volunteers and are not compensated for this service, though Officers may be reimbursed for reasonable travel and other expenses arising from this service, according to Society policies for such reimbursement.

-b.
-The Vice-President shall assist the President, shall be a member of the Board of Directors, and shall perform all other duties assigned by the President.
-The Vice President shall preside in the absence of the President.
-The Vice President shall be the President-Elect of the Society.
+- The Vice President shall assist the President, shall be a member of the Board of Directors, and shall perform all other duties assigned by the President.
+The Vice President shall preside in the absence of the President and shall be the President-Elect of the Society.

-The Secretary, with the cooperation of the Executive Director, shall keep the records of the Society and prepare minutes of Society and Board of Directors meetings.
+- The Secretary, with the assistance of the Executive Director, shall keep the records of the Society and prepare minutes of Society and Board of Directors meetings.
+Unless a candidate for election, the Secretary shall also serve as the proxy holder for all GSA elections.

-The Treasurer, with the cooperation of the Executive Director, shall: (1) have charge of all funds of the Society and be responsible for their investment; (2) be bonded in an appropriate amount fixed by the President; (3) prepare an annual budget for approval by the Board; (4) prepare an annual statement of the financial status of the Society, to be audited by a certified public accountant and (5) prepare annual state and federal tax filings; and (6) all other duties assigned by the Board of Directors.
+- The Treasurer, with the cooperation and assistance of the Executive Director, Financial Officer, and staff, shall: (1) have oversight of all funds of the Society and be responsible for their investment; (2) prepare an annual budget for approval by the Board; (3) prepare an annual statement of the financial status of the Society, to be audited by a certified public accountant; (4) review annual state and federal tax filings; and (5) perform all other duties assigned by the Board of Directors.

-a.
-Nomination of Officers.
+- Nomination of Officers.
 Slates of candidates for Officers shall be prepared annually by the Nominating Committee from the roll of Eligible Members.
 Candidates may be proposed by Eligible Members during the thirty (30) days after nominations are opened.
-The Nominating Committee shall present a slate with not less than two nor more than three names for each position, taking into consideration the representation of scientific interests, with due regard to the proposals received.
+The Nominating Committee shall make every effort to present a slate with not less than two nor more than three names for each position, taking into consideration the representation of scientific interests, with due regard to the proposals received.

-b.
-Voting.
+- Voting.
 Officers shall be elected by a simple plurality of votes received a minimum of thirty (30) days after voting opens.
-Each eligible member may cast no more than one vote for each open position.
+Each eligible member as of the record date, which is 10 days before voting opens, may cast no more than one vote for each open position.

-c.
-Vice-President.
-A Vice-President shall be elected annually for a period of one year by a vote of eligible members of the Society.
+- Vice President.
+A Vice President shall be elected annually for a period of one year by a vote of eligible members of the Society.
 Election shall be by a simple plurality of votes received from eligible members.
-The Vice-President shall become President at the end of the preceding President’s term of office, and shall serve for one year in that capacity and for one year thereafter as Immediate Past President.
-Former Presidents shall not be eligible for re-election to the office of Vice-President.
+The Vice President shall become President at the end of the preceding President’s term of office and, unless filling a partial term of the preceding President as provided herein, shall serve for one year in that capacity and for one year thereafter as Immediate Past President.
+Former Presidents shall not be eligible for re-election to the office of Vice President.

-d.
-Secretary.
-The Secretary shall be elected every three years by means of the same ballot as the Vice-President and by a plurality of votes cast.
+- Secretary.
+The Secretary shall be elected every three years by means of the same ballot as the Vice President and by a plurality of votes cast.

-e.
-Treasurer.
-The Treasurer shall be elected every three years by means of the same ballot as the Vice-President and by a plurality of votes cast, but not in the same year as the Secretary.
+- Treasurer.
+The Treasurer shall be elected every three years by means of the same ballot as the Vice President and by a plurality of votes cast, but not in the same year as the Secretary.

-f.
-Terms of Office.
+- Terms of Office.
 Terms of all officers shall begin on January 1 of the year following their election and shall end on December 31 of the year ending their term.
-In the event of any vacancy among the Officers other than the President, the Board may appoint a Director to serve in that office for the remainder of the year, and the office shall be filled at the next annual election.
+In the event of any vacancy among the Officers other than the President, the Board may appoint a Director to serve in that office for the remainder of the year, and the office shall be filled at the next annual election for the remainder of the unexpired term.
 In the event of a vacancy in the office of President, the Vice President shall become President for the remainder of the unexpired term.

-g.
-Removal from Office.
-An Officer who is found to carry out the duties of office in a manner counter to the interests of the Society may be removed from office by vote of 75% of the other Officers and Directors.
+- Removal from Office.
+An Officer who is found to carry out the duties of office in a manner counter to the interests of the Society may be removed from office by a vote of 75% of the Board of Directors, excluding the Officer who is being considered for removal.

 ARTICLE 5.
 Board of Directors.